wp-plugins/praybox/readme.txt

 = September 23, 2014 - 1.2 =
 * Updated admin interface.
 * Fixed issues related to compatibility with WP 4.0 email function.

+= October 29, 2014 - 1.3 =
+* Began adding fundamental elements for multilingual improvements.
+* Fixed issue with "Active Request List" page not displaying all requests.
+* Updated shortcode output for better compatibility with more WP themes.